 My perfect day would start off waking up early in the morning to check my phone and check out the news and watch videos.
 Then, I would get ready and work on some school or personal work.
 By noon, I would be cooking an assortment of vegan comfort foods, like pulled "pork" BBQ, "ham"burgers, and lots and lots of salads.
 After letting the food digest, I would hit the gym for about an hour or go on a hike for two hours with friends.
 Then, I would come back home, eat some Cambodian food and talk with my family.
 To end the day, I would walk around the lake with my family and then finish up the night by watching a movie.

 Before, I would be so fixated on my shortcomings and compare myself to others.
 However, it wasn't until I classmate said to me, "Why do you worry about them?
-You are you are they are [themselves]."
+You are you, and they are [themselves]."
 After thinking about what she said for a while, I realized that people have different strengths and different weaknesses.
 We are all made differently.
 If we were meant to be the same, the world would be a very disinteresting place.

 After going through a lot of changes during my first year, I am working on becoming happier with my physical, academic, and social aspects of my life.
 I know that with the right mindset, everything will fall into place.

 Anything on my "R is for Relaxed" or "R is for Relaxed Pt.
 2" playlists on Spotify!
 I made the playlist with the Culture chair, Roseanna, and it is perfect for you if you like a blend of Hip Hop and RnB.

 Banh Xeo.
 It is a meat crepe from both Cambodia and Vietnam that is served with lots of fresh vegetables and fish sauce!
 It's light, tangy, and savory.
 So delicious, I highly recommend.